sourcegraph/handbook/content/departments/cloud/technical-docs/cmek.md

 ## How to disable CMEK

-When CMEK is enabled for instance, it cannot be disabled.
-Changing this conguration after the instance is created will require recreation of CloudSQL and Persistent Volumes, which will destroy all the data!
+When CMEK is enabled for instances, it cannot be disabled.
+Changing this configuration after the instance is created will require recreation of CloudSQL and Persistent Volumes, which will result in a loss of all data.